APC DISCOUNT AND WAIVER POLICY

 , users are freely allowed to download, copy, read, print, distribute, link to the texts or use them for other lawful purposes.
 However, the authors, their instructions or funders pay Article Processing Charge for life maintenance of the articles.

 ERRCDF permits and encourages authors to post items submitted to the journal on personal websites, institutional repositories, social-networking sites, ResearchGate, Academia.edu, among others, both prior to and after publication while providing bibliographic details that credit, if applicable, its publication in this journal.Deposit Policy/Archiving Policy

-For the purpose of preservation and restoration, this journal uses SA ePublications (SABINET), PKP Preservation Network, LOCKSS (under process) system to ensure a secure and permanent archive among participating libraries and permits those libraries to create permanent journal archives.
-Both pre-published and post-published or publisher's version/PDF can be archived, without restrictions.Submission Policy
+For preservation and restoration, our journals use SA ePublications (SABINET), University of the Free State Library and Information Services, PKP Preservation Network, and LOCKSS system to ensure a secure and permanent archive among participating libraries.
+It permits those libraries to create permanent journal archives.
+Both pre-published and post-published or publisher's version/PDF can be archived without restrictions.Submission Policy

 Submission of an article is an indication that: